 If you are a remote seller with an obligation to collect sales tax from your Colorado customers, you’ll have to collect at the rate that’s in force at the destination of the product purchased.
 A list of local tax rates is available here, and you will also have to determine if you need to register with any localities in addition to registering with the state Department of Revenue.

 You are not responsible for collecting and remitting sales tax on purchases made by customers in Colorado unless you have a nexus there.
 This is generally defined as a significant presence, and it could be created by:

-Storing goods in a warehouse in Colorado also creates a nexus, and Amazon has already begun collecting sales tax from Colorado customers, although its first fulfillment center in the state won’t open until late 2017.
+Storing goods in a warehouse in Colorado also creates a nexus, and that includes Amazon fulfillment centers.
+(Amazon now collects sales tax in all applicable states, including Colorado.)
 The move to begin collection was prompted by a law the state passed in 2010 requiring all out-of-state retailers who make more than $100,000 in sales annually to Colorado customers to inform those customers of their obligations regarding use tax since the state can’t actually require companies with no nexus in the state to collect sales tax.

 Sales, leases and rentals of tangible personal property are subject to Colorado state sales tax.
 Most services are not taxed at the state level, although some localities may impose their own sales taxes on services.
 Items exempt from sales tax include groceries meant to be prepared and consumed at home, prescription drugs, and some medical equipment.
 Over the counter medications are not exempt, nor are prepared foods and non-essential food items like soft drinks and candy.

 While these regulations are in force at the state level, other jurisdictions are free to impose their own taxes, and they may or may not maintain the same exemptions.
 In some areas, more items like farm equipment are exempt, and in others, even food is subject to local sales tax rates.